apereo/cas/Who-Is-Using-Cas.md

 This page is maintained as part of the Apereo CAS project's documentation.
-Changes and new additions are to be submitted via [a pull request](developer/Contributor-Guidelines.html) to the `gh-pages` branch of the project repository.
-You may also contact the project members with any additions and updates to your listing.
+Changes and new additions are to be submitted via [a pull request](developer/Contributor-Guidelines.html) to the `gh-pages` branch of [the project repository](https://github.com/apereo/cas).

+You may also contact the project members directly with any additions and updates to your listing.

 <div class="alert alert-warning"><strong>Remember</strong><p>Deployments listed on this page are <strong>NOT</strong> endorsed or kept up to date by the
 Apereo CAS project or the Apereo foundation for that matter.
 This is a page for the project deployers by the project deployers.
 The project